henck/rtf-html-php/README.md

     $rtf = file_get_contents("test.rtf"); // or use a string
     $result = $reader->Parse($rtf);

-The parser will return TRUE if the RTF was parsed successfully, or FALSE is the RTF was malformed.
+The parser will return TRUE if the RTF was parsed successfully, or FALSE if the RTF was malformed.

 If you’d like to see what the parser read (for debug purposes), then call this (but only if the RTF was successfully parsed):